aldelaro5/Bug-Fables-Internal-Docs/Data format/Save File Format.md

 - List line: contain a list of items, separated by "," unless specified otherwise.
 - Array line: contain an array, each element is separated by "@" and each element is either a list or fields.

-Along this document, 3 other documents are provided for details about the ID of elements refferenced within the save file.
-One contains appendixes for any element except flags the second is for the three kinds of global flags (flags, flagstring and flagvar) and the third is for all the regionalflags per areas.
+## Format differences between 1.0.x and 1.1.x

-A note on format versions; there were 2 changes done to the format in the 1.1.0 version of the game.
+There were 2 changes done to the format in the 1.1.0 version of the game.
 Specifically, the amount of items in the flagvar and flags line have increased.
-When a 1.0.x save file is loaded into the game, it will load normally, but with the new items getting a default value (in this case, "false").
-The game uses a specific flag (see appendix on glabal flags) to determine if the file is in 1.0.x format or 1.1.x format.
+When a 1.0.x save file is loaded into the game, it will load normally, but with the new items getting a default value (in this case, `false`).
+The game uses a specific flag (see document on [glabal flags](../Flags/Global%20flags.md) to determine if the file is in 1.0.x format or 1.1.x format.
 If it detects it's a 1.0.5 file, it will perform some directives to adapt it as some logic changes and flags changes impacted it.
 Once it is done, it will set the flag checked earlier to true which will prevent the game from performing the conversion twice.
-This works because the flag used is not used in 1.0.x so it will never be "true" until the conversioon is done in 1.1.x.
+This works because the flag used is not used in 1.0.x so it will never be `true` until the conversioon is done in 1.1.x.
 This will only persist once a save in the game is performed at which point, the save file is permanently converted to a 1.1.x format.

-The following is the details of the format:
+## Sections of a save file

-Line 1 (Fields line) Header
+### Line 1 (Fields line) Header

 This line serves as a header.